Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 8. Press send and examine the output

 9. If the models predicts a 0, the car complies to the government regulations.
-If 1 is predicted, the model predicts that the car not complies to the regulations and probably be an old car with a relatively high carbon footprint.
+If 1 is predicted, the model predicts that the car does not comply to the regulations and probably be an old car with a relatively high carbon footprint.

 ## Wrap-up